episode 133

 But… what is choice, really?
 This is a question Marina had me pondering for days after this interview.
-In America, we value choice - to move where we want, choose the schools we want, pursue the career that we want, make as much money as we want, marry the person we want.
-Choice, in our minds, is essential to that constitutional right - “the pursuit of happiness”.
+In America, we value choice - move to where we want, choose the schools we want to go to, pursue the career we want, make as much money as we want, marry the person we want, etc. Choice, in our minds, is essential to that constitutional right - “the pursuit of happiness”.
 But Marina talks about choice in a different way.
-Her grandmother, for instance, believed that freedom to choose these forks in the road was overrated, that commitment to community was the higher value, and the real choice was in choosing to accept what was given, the choice to be happy, content, and hopeful.
+Her grandmother, for instance, believed that freedom to choose these forks in the road was overrated, that commitment to community was the higher value, and that the real choice was in choosing to accept what was given, the choice to be happy, content, and hopeful.
 I’m left wondering - is it really true that “we always have a choice?” - and also, again, what stories were held within the houses on Marina’s street, where nearly every family was moved to Kazakhstan by a government?

-And finally, what stories would the Kazakh’s themselves tell of the people who showed up on their land, what happened to their way of life.
-Certainly Marina shares a powerful story about the compassion of native Kazakhs towards prisoners in a gulag… You’ll definitely want to hear this one.
+And finally, what stories would the Kazakh’s themselves tell of the people who showed up on their land, what happened to their way of life?
+Marina shares a powerful story about the compassion of native Kazakhs towards prisoners in a gulag… You’ll definitely want to hear this one.

 But Marina didn’t know much about these stories as a child and choice wasn’t anything on her mind.
 What she knew was that her neighbors were her friends, they played happily, and everyone in the neighborhood shared their own cherished recipes, which the parents prepared and ate together, unity among diversity.
 In fact, Marina’s storied recipe doesn’t come from her own heritage - it’s a Polish cookie called Mazurka, just like the dance.
 So excited to welcome you into this conversation with Marina, where we dive deep into all of this - and so much more - today.
 Thanks for joining us.